cursebreakers/crypto-bro/README.md

 Options 8 and 9 in the main menu use AES-256 in CBC mode to encrypt and decrypt files.

-**How it works:**
-- Encryption:
+Encryption:
 1. *Make sure you place a file in the "crypto-bro/data" directory first.*
 2. At this submenu, you will be prompted to select the target file.
 3. Next, you will generate a key. *Don't lose it!*
 4. Once you accept the key, the file will be encrypted.
 5. Once complete, you will be given a checksum to verfiy integrity of the encrypted file.

-- Decryption:
+Decryption:
 1. *Make sure you place a file in the "crypto-bro/data/encrypted" directory first.*
 2. At this submenu, you will be prompted to select the target file.
 3. Next, you will be asked to provide your key. *You saved it, right?*
 4. Once you enter the key, the file will be decrypted.
 5. Once complete, you will be given a checksum to verfiy integrity of the decrypted file.

 *NOTES:*
 - Max filesize is set to 25% of your device's available RAM by default.
 This can be adjusted by tweaking the `max_allowed_file_size` function in `src/lunchbox.rs`